labex-labs/open-source-labs/python/practical-python/lab-02-06-list-comprehension-list-comprehensions/step10.md

 # Exercise 2.23: Extracting Data From CSV Files

 Knowing how to use various combinations of list, set, and dictionary comprehensions can be useful in various forms of data processing.
-Here’s an example that shows how to extract selected columns from a CSV file.
+Here's an example that shows how to extract selected columns from a CSV file.

 First, read a row of header information from a CSV file: